 Of course, there are pros and cons to the MVNOs as well:

 - Cheaper Pricing: Small carriers are typically much cheaper compared to the major carriers.
 Take, for example, Republic Wireless' basic plan.
 For unlimited talk and text, you'll only pay $15.
 This is far cheaper compared to the $30 basic phone plan from Verizon Wireless.
 And let's not forget about the unlimited plans.
 Boost Mobile, for instance, offers unlimited plans that are cheaper even when compared to Sprint's Unlimited Freedom Plan.

 - More Coverage: A small carrier can utilize all four networks (though this doesn't apply to all MVNOs).
 This means maximum LTE network coverage for you.

 - Better Customer Satisfaction: There are several MVNOs that feature better customer satisfaction compared to the major carriers.
 For instance, Tracfone Wireless scored a 77, 3 points higher than the highest scoring provider (Verizon).
-Consumer Cellular, Ting, and Project Fi are other examples that have earned high customer satisfaction scores, as these companies offer low prices and responsive customer support.
+Consumer Cellular, Ting, and Google Fi are other examples that have earned high customer satisfaction scores, as these companies offer low prices and responsive customer support.
 Furthermore, the customers of smaller providers reported receiving far fewer telemarketer calls compared to the customers belonging to the big four networks.

 - Demographically Focused: Well, some MVNOs are demographically focused.
 For instance, Great Call and Consumer Cellular are focused on senior citizens.
 Some MVNOs are for those seeking flexibility while others are perfect for the student budget.